Single sign-on with Azure Active DirectoryPublic preview

 View only | view_ |

+Add a Claim

 Add a Claim per Stripe account.

-Navigate to the list of account tokens in the Accounts section of your Profile.
+For a list of account IDs navigate to the list of account tokens in the Accounts section of your Profile.

 Navigate back to your application (on the Enterprise Applications page), and select the Users & Groups menu item.
 Here, you can assign team members to your application.
 For each team member you want to authenticate to the Stripe Dashboard, you’ll need to assign them to the application either directly, or using a group.